awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 Note the following:
 + **Protocol** – The value must begin with `http://` or `https://`\.
 + **Query string parameters** – If you have no query string parameters, omit the question mark\.
-+ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the object in your web page or application\.
++ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the file in your web page or application\.
 Do not specify the Amazon S3 URL for the object\.
 **RTMP distributions**
 Include only the stream name\.
 For example, if the full URL for a streaming video is:
 `rtmp://s5c39gqb8ow64r.cloudfront.net/videos/cfx/st/mp3_name.mp3`